hdShang/arxiv-daily/docs/cs-AI/2025-05-05/papers/250503020v1-the-multimodal-paradox-how-added-and-missing-modalities-shape-bias-a.md

 ---
 layout: default
-title: The Multimodal Paradox: How Added and Missing Modalities Shape Bias and Performance in Multimodal AI
+title: "The Multimodal Paradox: How Added and Missing Modalities Shape Bias and Performance in Multimodal AI"
 ---

 # The Multimodal Paradox: How Added and Missing Modalities Shape Bias and Performance in Multimodal AI